All the Sun Princess Dining Options – So Many Choices, So Little Time

 Alfredo’s Pizzeria – Deck 9

-Another casual dining restaurant, Alfredo’s Pizzeria was a sit down restaurant that offered a set menu which let me choose an appetizer, a pizza or pasta dish, and a dessert.
+Another casual dining restaurant, Alfredo’s Pizzeria, was a sit-down restaurant that offered a set menu that let me choose an appetizer, a pizza or pasta dish, and a dessert.
 I could also have ordered just an individual pizza of my choice if I didn’t want that much food.

 I’ve always enjoyed the unique pizza offerings at Alfredo’s, especially the Cal Italia.